Choose Strong Passwords and Keep Them Safe

 - Completely close all applications you use on public computers when you leave and lock the screen of your personal device when it is unattended.

 - DO NOT share your University of Minnesota Internet password and Duo access with anyone.
 Watch for Phishing scams that try to trick you into sharing your ID and password via email or Web forms.

 - DO NOT store your passwords in an unencrypted format (e.g., document, wordpad, notepad, or email).

 - DO NOT use “save my password” or “remember my password” features.

 - DO NOT reuse a password or passphrase or change only one character.

-- DO NOT use the same password or passphrase for multiple accounts (e.g., Do not use your University Internet password for your online banking account).
+- DO NOT use the same password or passphrase for multiple accounts (e.g., your email and bank accounts).